 How CCS can help you…

 We’re committed to providing you with the necessary support and guidance you need during the next 12 months to ensure that you are ready to transition over to the SM&CR.
-Our Compliance Manager is on hand to answer any questions you have, we will also be producing guidance documents, helpful templates, and training material.
-Make sure you read future editions of our internal newsletter as we will be providing further updates.
+Our Compliance Manager Lewis Jenkinson is on hand to answer any questions you have, we will also be producing guidance documents, helpful templates, and training material.
+Lewis can also provide a SM&CR Guidance Pack, please contact Head Office on 0845 120 6666.